jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

 After a video administrator works with edX Partner Support to complete :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
-This section describes the specifications met by successful video files, the steps to upload the files, and how you monitor video processing at edX.
+This section describes the steps to upload the files and how to monitor video processing at edX.

 .. removed "how course teams enable the video upload process in Studio", which is commented out below in this file.